PRACTICAL USES FOR PRACTICAL TRUSTS

 Trusts are valuable tools that can help you and your family achieve a variety of financial and estate planning goals.
-As you plan your long-term strategies, you may find many practical ways to use trusts to manage your investments, retirement, business interests, charitable goals, and your estate.
+Careful trust and estate planning can help find many practical ways to manage your investments, retirement, business interests, charitable goals, and your estate.
 Let’s look at several types of trusts that may be helpful to you.

 Qualified Terminable Interest Property (QTIP)

 QTIP trusts are valuable estate planning tools for married couples looking to provide income to surviving spouses, maximize use of the unlimited marital deduction, and designate beneficiaries for transferred assets.
 For illustrative purposes, let’s suppose that you predecease your husband.
 A QTIP trust could be created upon your death, according to your wishes.
 Assets transferred to the trust, which must be income producing, provide income to your husband for his lifetime and, upon his death, will pass to beneficiaries you designate, such as your children.
 Properly structured, QTIPs are designed to minimize estate taxes by using the unlimited marital deduction.
 This type of trust also allows you to have complete control over the final disposition of your property.